JB060/hangman/README.md

     - Was this achieved?
         - Yes
     - How was this achieved?
-        - The game was given a first to 5 and If a player either loses or wins the game, it will ask them if they would like to play again "YES" or "NO".
+        - The game was written as first to 5 and If a player either loses or wins the game, it will ask them if they would like to play again "YES" or "NO".
         - If the user decides they don't want to play anymore it will show a message saying GoodBye but also state that if they would like to carry on playing all they need to do is either refresh the page or click on the run program button above.

 - To make it clear to the user how many tries they have left until the game is over.